kratapps/docs/subsites/setup-audit-trail/docs/reference.md

     picklist value's API name from Republic to Galactic Empire
 -   changedPicklistValueApiNameCustom (Custom Objects) - Changed Affiliation picklist value on Droids from Republic to Galactic Empire
+-   changedUniPickDevName (Global Value Sets) - Changed name of Planets in the System global picklist from Planets to Planets_in_the_System
+-   changedUniPicklist (Global Value Sets) - Changed label of global picklist from Planets to Planets in the System
 -   createdPicklistWithColor (Customize Opportunities) - Added value Blaster to Weapon picklist with color Assigned dynamically
 -   createdPicklistWithColorCustom (Custom Objects) - Added value Blaster to Weapon picklist with color Assigned dynamically on Stormtrooper
 -   createGlobalPicklist (Global Value Sets) - Created global picklist : Planets in the System
+-   deletedGlobalPicklist (Global Value Sets) - Deleted global picklist :
+    Planets in the System
 -   deletedPicklistMapWithColor (Customize Accounts) - Deleted value Blaster with color Assigned dynamically from Weapon picklist and replaced with value Pistol